 Inspired by a variety of different Golden Snitch and Butterbeer cupcake recipes, we decided to make these Golden Snitch mini cupcakes.This was a two-stage project, the first stage of which was creating the wings.
 We used yellow fondant and cut it in wing shapes using leaf cut-outs.
 Then we painted them with gold pearl dust and let them firm up.
 In the meantime, we made mini cupcakes with a standard yellow cake and frosted them with a white buttercream frosting.

-When it was time to go to the party, all we had to do was slide in the wings and the Golden Snitches were ready for takeoff.
-Harry Potter movie purists will note that the Golden Snitch is usually pictured as gold with white wings, rather than the other way around, but we told our kids that you can make it any way you imagine it to be – you don’t have to stick with the movie’s interpretation.
+After that, all we had to do was slide in the wings and the Golden Snitches were ready for takeoff.
+Harry Potter movie purists will note that the Golden Snitch is usually pictured as gold with white wings, rather than the other way around.
+But we told our kids that you can make it any way you imagine it to be.
+You don’t have to stick with the movie’s interpretation.
 Again, we had no complaints whatsoever from the cupcake-eaters.

 What are your kids’ favorite summer books?
-Have they inspired any interesting cooking projects?
+Have they inspired any interesting story book cooking projects?